jcontini/text-miner/README.md

 This script extracts text from PDFs, Office documents, images, and many other types of files including audio (mp3, wav) with speech-to-text.
 Extracted file text and metadata are saved as a rows in a single SQLite database, and file metadata can be extracted to CSV for analysis.

+## What it does

+- Traverses every file in specified directory, including subfolders
+- Records file path, type (extension), size, modified/created dates
+- Records file owner (who put the file there– useful for shared drives)
+- Where possible, extracts text from document with textract
+- Records datestamp of when file was scanned
+- Saves all data to local SQLite database (extract.db)
+- If interrupted & run again, picks up where it left off, scanning files only once
+- To start fresh, just delete the generated extract.db & run script again

 ##Installing
 1. Clone the repository to your computer.
 2. run ```pip install -r requirements.txt```